dxos/dxos/docs/docs/guide/getting-started.md

 `useIdentity` attempts to use the device's existing identity, if there is one.
 If the device's vault has no identity, the user will be [prompted](./platform/halo.md#establishing-user-identity) to create a new one or link to an existing authed device.

 `useSpaces` returns all the user's spaces.
-An [ECHO Space](./platform/README.md#spaces) is an instance of an ECHO database that will be replicated to peers.
-Spaces can be created and joined programmatically, but a space was created automatically when `useIdentity` created a new identity.
-For now, we'll just grab that first one.
+An [ECHO Space](./platform/README.md#spaces) is an instance of an ECHO database that will be replicated to peers that connect to the space.
+Spaces can be created and joined programmatically, but in this case a space was created automatically when `useIdentity` created a new identity.
+For now, we'll just grab that first auto-created space.

 ## Update UI state from ECHO

 Now that the user has an identity and an ECHO database, let's update the UI to reflect the contents of the database.
-In the `Counter` component, replace the return with the following:
+In the `Counter` component, replace the `return` with the following:

 ```tsx
 const [counter] = useQuery(space, { type: 'counter' });